davidkellis/able/README.md

 A single tool, `able`, handles builds, dependency management, package management, running tests, etc.

-A single file, `build.cf`, defines a project's build, dependencies, package metadata, etc.
+A single file, `project.cf`, defines a project's build configuration, dependencies, package metadata, etc.

 A primary goal of having a single tool is to enable the quick spin-up of a development environment.
 Download a single binary and start working.